Zhu-Spike-Lab/Robot-SHD/README.md

 # Robot-SHD
 Implementation of Robot Arm Task for training the Recurrent Spiking Neural Network to generate time-varying outputs with the practice of reservoir constraints, plotting gradients & weights changes.

-Guide to Run the model on HPC:
+Guide to Run the model on HPC using GPU:
 From the HPC terminal, type in
 1. module load anaconda3
 2. conda create --name pytorch